SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 Feature Notes
 ~~~~~~~~~~~~~

-* SeisComP does not distinguish between catalogs and contributors, but
+* |scname| does not distinguish between catalogs and contributors, but
   supports agencyIDs.
 Hence, if specified, the value of the ``contributor``
   parameter is mapped to the agencyID.
 The file
   ``@DATADIR@/share/fdsn/contributors.xml`` has to be filled manually with all